oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 ## SMF profiles
 As mentioned earlier SMF profiles contain only the part of a service that needs to be changed or added.
 The default path for custom profiles is /etc/svc/profile/site.
 So far we have a file (pf.webui) that includes the trivial rule to pass connections from anywhere to port 6787.
-In my case, I will have all pf files in the `/etc/firewall` directory.
+In my case, I have all pf files in the `/etc/firewall` directory.
 In order for our stencil to later on be able to find these files we have to add their path to the firewall service.
 This is done by creating a property group for all includes (pf.webui, pf.rad, ...) and a property entry for the path itself.
 The SMF service xml file that we create will be automatically picked up and configured by `svc:/system/manifest-import:default` from the site directory.

-Let's use the webui as an example right quick. firewall-webui-profile.xml
+Let's just use the webui as a quick example. firewall-webui-profile.xml
 ```xml
 <service_bundle type='profile' name='network/firewall'>